Raetihi

-Raetihi, a small town in the centre of New Zealand's North Island, is located at the junction of State Highways 4 and 49 in the Manawatū-Whanganui region.
+Raetihi is a small town in the centre of New Zealand's North Island, located at the junction of State Highways 4 and 49 in the Manawatū-Whanganui region.
 It lies in a valley between Tongariro and Whanganui National Parks, 11 kilometres west of Ohakune's ski fields.

 History and economy

 Māori settlement

 Evidence of Māori people living here in the fourteenth century has been found.
 Ngāti Uenuku dwelled at Raetihi.
 There is little evidence of large permanent settlements but hunting parties were common during warmer months.

 19th century

 In 1887 the Government purchased the Waimarino block from local Māori, and the first European settlement, at Karioi, involved setting sheep to graze on open tussock land.
 Between 1908 and 1947 the area provided 700 million superficial feet of building timber.
 The remnants of 150 sawmills have been discovered, and the milling of rimu, tōtara, kahikatea, mataī, and beech trees employed many people.

 Raetihi (originally named "Makotuku", due to the river flowing at the town's edge) became the focal point for travellers going between Whanganui and Waiouru.
 A thriving town emerged to serve the timber workers and those passing through.
 A trip North from Whanganui was not for the faint-hearted.
 The scenic "River Road" passing through Pipiriki was treacherous with primitive tracks and long falls if you left the track.
 Those who completed the journey to Raetihi found hospitality, accommodation, blacksmiths and saddlers for weary horses and supplies for their further travels north.